jahanvi316/jahanvi316.github.io/README.md

 </center>

 <h1>About Me</h1>
 Hey!
 My name is Jahanvi Patel.
-I am a Software Engineer and Data Engineer who is versatile and adaptive to fast-growing environments.
+I am an Engineering Team Lead with experience building scalable backend systems, cloud architectures, and distributed engineering teams.
+Combines software engineering expertise with a background in Data Engineering, Artificial Intelligence, and Applied Machine Learning to build intelligent, data-driven solutions.

 <h1><a href="./Work">Projects</a></h1>